 Next the NYISO calculates the unit's DAM total net cost (total cost (excluding startup cost) - revenue), which can be positive or negative, for each hour.
 The NYISO sums the hourly DAM total net cost values for the generator for the day by commitment type to create a daily DAM total net cost by commitment type.
 These two values are added together to arrive at the daily unadjusted BPCG amount for the generator, provided however that if the sum of the two values is not positive it is considered to be zero.
 The ratio of the daily unadjusted BPCG value for each commitment type to the total daily unadjusted BPCG value for the generator is multiplied by the daily DAM BPCG paid to the given generator.
-This produces the daily DAM BPCG settlement for each commitment type.
+This produces the daily DAM BPCG settlement for each commitment type (DARU, LRR, economic) to be allocated to the loads responsible for each commitment type.